Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the N Oracle Rd / W Grant Rd
+There are more people living in the N Oracle Rd / W Grant Rd neighborhood

 Notable & Unique: Modes of Transportation

-the N Oracle Rd / W Grant Rd neighborhood commuting on a bicycle to and
+revealed that the N Oracle Rd / W Grant Rd neighborhood is a fantastic

 Also, in the N Oracle Rd / W Grant Rd neighborhood, walking to work is a real